 1 odd, 5 even AND 1 low, 5 high: 81,576

-Read more about this fascinating stuff that is at the very core of the Universe:
+Read more about this fascinating matter, as it were, that is at the very core of the Universe:

 Only Randomness is Almighty.
 Randomness is great!
 Randominus vobiscum!